secretstartups/handbook/sales/training/SKO/index.html.md

 **Q: When and how should I register?**

-A: The SKO core team will reach out with more information and update this page with registration details once they are available.
+A: The SKO core team will reach out via email with registration links and update this page with registration details once they are available.

-**Q: What is the agenda?**

-A: Please see the section above for a high-level agenda.
-We will post the final agenda in the event app at a later date.

-Note that we have modified our Virtual SKO agenda so that all content is delivered in half-days.
-This is to avoid fatigue and respect the fact that team members will have additional committments and responsibilities since they will be at home.

 **Q: How are we accommodating different timezones?**

 A: We will have live and interactive sessions for all timezones.
+All sessions will be recorded and available for team members on-demand after the event.

 **Q: Will there be any pre-work?**